Cecilia-Coutinho/react-moviesystem-fetch-api/README.md

 Witnessing the integration of frontend and backend components, working harmoniously to shape the final product and bring it to life has been both fascinating and exciting.

-Note: There's still some instances of repetitive code, particularly in the conditional rendering blocks and a code refactor it to reduce duplication would improve code maintainability.
+Note: There's still some instances of repetitive code, particularly in the conditional rendering blocks and refactoring the code to reduce duplication would improve code maintainability.
 Additionally, there is a hack/temporary workaround in the PersonGenres component that could not be prioritized on time.